-SuperEnalotto is the most popular national lottery game in Italy, and is played by millions of players each and every week.
-Launched in December 1997 by a private company (Sisal SpA), SuperEnalotto replaced the earlier Enalotto game that had been played since the 1950’s.
-In October 2010 the SuperEnalotto jackpot topped the €177 million mark and produces jackpots of record breaking proportions quite often.
-Unlike many other lotteries around the globe there is no cap on the amount of times that a SuperEnalotto jackpot can rollover; the main reason that such large jackpots are achieved for this lottery.
+SuperEnalotto is the most popular national lottery game in Italy, and is played by millions of people every week.
+Launched in December 1997, SuperEnalotto replaced the earlier Enalotto game that had been played since the 1950s.
+In October 2010 the SuperEnalotto jackpot topped €177 million, and the game still produces jackpots of record-breaking proportions as there is no cap on the amount of times that a SuperEnalotto jackpot can roll over.

 Buy SuperEnalotto Tickets

 SuperEnalotto players pick six numbers from 90 on a standard line, with prizes awarded for matching anything from two main numbers upwards.
 For a small additional fee, you can add the SuperStar option to the game, which boosts the value of regular prizes you might win and can even create new winning tiers when matched.Play Now

 SuperEnalotto draws are held at 8pm on Tuesdays, Thursdays and Saturdays.
 When a SuperEnalotto game would fall on a public holiday in Italy, it is rescheduled to the nearest possible day.
 In the draw, six main numbers and one Jolly number are selected at random by the SuperEnalotto machine.
 The Jolly number is very similar to the Bonus Ball that is drawn in UK Lotto, offering an enhanced prize when matched with five main balls.
 If no player wins the jackpot, then the top prize rolls over and increases in value for the next game.